ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 Data operands DAGs
 ---------------------

-From above or compiler book, you can see all the OP code is the internal node in DAGs and operand is the leaf of DAGs.
+From above or compiler book, you can see all the OP code are the internal nodes in DAGs and operands are the leaf of DAGs.
 At least in most cases, the data operands are leaves of DAGs, not internal nodes.
 To develop your backend, you can copy the related data operands DAGs node from other backend since the IR data nodes are take cared by all the backend.
 Few readers stuck on the data DAGs nodes defined in Cpu0InstrInfo.td but we think it is needless.
 The rest of books will let you